Plan Your Night

 Symphonic Forays are a great place to learn more about the music that will be performed at each concert.
 SLO Symphony Music Director Andrew Sewell will be joined onstage by special guests one hour prior to the concert.
 They will talk about the music that will be performed.
 Learn about each piece’s history, its composer, why it was chosen to be performed, and special moments you should listen for during the concerts.

-Your program book will also include interesting and informative facts about each piece in that evening’s repertoire.
+Your digital program will also include interesting and informative facts about each piece in that evening’s repertoire.
 Read the program notes before the concert to gain a deeper understanding of the music.

 Am I allowed to clap between movements?